 Continuous operation since 2000 in a four-room format means the property has been refined over thousands of guest stays without scaling up.
 The decision to stay at four rooms is a design choice: any larger and the Barkowski intimacy would dilute.
 Twenty-five years of refinement at four rooms produces a depth that new builds can't replicate.

 At $$$ pricing for four rooms with a globally recognised designer's interiors, the value is exceptional.
 Over 20,000 Instagram followers.
-The Ultra tier reflects the demand pressure on four rooms that have been refined over a quarter-century.
+Demand pressure runs high on four rooms that have been refined over a quarter-century.
 Twenty minutes from RAK airport.
 Barkowski's textile eye shapes every surface: linen, colour, texture, light.

 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at VERY HIGH.
+File closes at ULTRA.
 Book direct three to four months out; four rooms make this genuinely scarce.
 Skip if mid-range pricing matters; the twenty-five-year reputation prices accordingly.